-It appears that here the transitions (\ref{68}) say about the equality of the electric charges of the neutron and evrmionic neutrino.
+It appears that the transitions (\ref{68}) are in favor of an equality of electric charges of the neutron and evrmionic neutrino.

-Thus, (\ref{67}) and (\ref{68}) would seem to indicate that either both the neutron and the neutrino are the electrically neutral or the hypothesis about the identicality of the electric charges of the proton, evrmion and the electron is not valid.
-On the other hand, as follows from the flavour symmetry, a formation of the parafermions (\ref{9}), (\ref{10}), (\ref{51}) and (\ref{52}) can be explained by the availability of a nonzero charge in neutrino \cite{22}.
-At the same time, existence itself of the neutron decay is by no means excluded experimentally \cite{16}.
-At our sight, such a measurement can explain the unity of neutrino universality principle in the systems of all fermions with the charge of the evrmionic neutrino.
-This in turn implies that the fact \cite{37} of lepton universality is the general and does not depend on the type of a particle with the charge of the evrmion.
-It is important only that its spin was equal to the spin of the evrmion.
+Thus, Eqs. (\ref{67}) and (\ref{68}) would seem to indicate that either the neutron and neutrino are the electrically neutral or the hypothesis about the identicality of the electric charges of the proton, evrmion and electron is not valid.
+On the other hand, as follows from the flavor symmetry, a formation of the parafermions (\ref{9}), (\ref{10}), (\ref{51}), and (\ref{52}) can be explained by the availability in neutrino of a small charge [22].
+At the same time, the existence itself of the neutron decay is by no means excluded experimentally [16].
+At our sight, such a measurement can explain the unity of a neutrino universality principle in the systems of all fermions with the charge of evrmionic neutrino.
+This in turn implies that the fact [37] of lepton universality is a general and does not depend on the type of a particle with the charge of evrmion.